Iran’s neighbours brace for fallout as war threatens new refugee crisis

 “Although there is currently no mass migration detection at our borders, additional measures have been taken on the border line, and these measures will be implemented if needed,” the Defence Ministry stated on January 15.

 So far, this has not been necessary.
-According to Turkish government data on the movement of people from Iran, 5,010 entered Turkiye from between March 1 and 3, while 5,495 exited.
+According to Turkish government data on the movement of people from Iran, 5,010 entered Turkiye between March 1 and 3, while 5,495 exited.

 But Turkiye has felt the effects of the war’s spillover in other ways.
 On March 9, NATO confirmed it had intercepted an Iranian ballistic missile over Turkish airspace.
-The debris landed near Gaziantep, in the western-most part of the country, about 50km (31 miles) from the Syrian border.
+The debris landed near Gaziantep, in the westernmost part of the country, about 50km (31 miles) from the Syrian border.
 Iran denied that it was behind the attack on Turkiye.

 Crisis on an unprecedented scale?